-- No use of tobacco, alcohol, or other illegal drugs (any athlete found violating this rule will be dismissed from the cross country team permanently).
+- No use of tobacco, alcohol, or other illegal drugs, including marijuana, e-cigarettes & vaping devices. (any athlete found violating this rule will be dismissed from the cross country team permanently).

 Athletes that are found to be in violation of these expectations and/or the Goshen Athletics code of conduct will be warned, sent home, and ultimately removed from the team.
 Students are also expected to maintain passing grades to remain academically eligible for cross country.

 Varsity Letter Eligibility

 Being part of a varsity team requires an increased level of commitment.
 At the end of the season, athletes may be awarded a varsity letter.
 Varsity letters will be awarded based upon attendance (practices, meets, etc…), performance (improvement, consistency), and seniority.
 To be eligible for a varsity letter, athletes must meet the following criteria: